Unit 4 - Practice Quiz

 C. A mood of spiritual transcendence mixed with profound physical and mental disorientation.

-D. A mood of boredom and impatience.
+D. A mood of serene peacefulness and security.

 36 In 'Daffodils', the memory of planting bulbs together is contrasted with the later reality that their 'gold' was 'fool's gold.'
 What does this suggest about their shared past?